JonssonF/Sith-Lords-TH-Bank/README.md

 The DataHandler objects inherit from a structure of Interfaces, that varies in functionality to make sure DataHandler objects only inherit methods they can make use of.
-<br>IObjectHandler - The "main" interface that all DataHandlers inherit from. </br>
+IObjectHandler - The "main" interface that all DataHandlers inherit from.<br>
-<br>IMyDataHandler (inherits from IObjectHandler) - Mostly used by Customer objects to handle data that they own</br>
+IMyDataHandler (inherits from IObjectHandler) - Mostly used by Customer objects to handle data that they own.<br>
-<br>IAggregateDataHandler (inherits from IObjectHandler) - Mostly used by Admin objects to handle non-user-specific data.</br>
+IAggregateDataHandler (inherits from IObjectHandler) - Mostly used by Admin objects to handle non-user-specific data.<br>

 There are also two DataHandlers that differ a bit from the others:
-<br>ExchangeDataHandler handles both currencies and exchange rates (this could probably be split up in two in the future).</br>
+ExchangeDataHandler handles both currencies and exchange rates (this could probably be split up in two in the future).<<br>
-<br>SystemDataHandler handles system-specific data (for example making sure all new user ID:s are unique).</br>
+SystemDataHandler handles system-specific data (for example making sure all new user ID:s are unique).<br>

 Finally there are a couple of other classes that handle information:
-<br>TransactionSender - corralls transactions and makes sure they are excecuted at the correct time</br>
+TransactionSender - corralls transactions and makes sure they are excecuted at the correct time<br>
-<br>ExchangeCurrency - contains methods for quickly exchanging money and viewing current exchange rates</br>
+ExchangeCurrency - contains methods for quickly exchanging money and viewing current exchange rates<br>
-<br>FilePaths - static class that contains paths for save files and nothing else</br>
+FilePaths - static class that contains paths for save files and nothing else<br>
-<br>Format - static class that contains methods for number input safety, to be used throughout the program</br>
+Format - static class that contains methods for number input safety, to be used throughout the program<br>

 The facade objects are not implemented yet, but there is a UserFacade class that contains methods for interacting with user objects.